cunarist/rinf/README.md

 # 👜 Applying Template

+This section assumes that you already have a Flutter project made with `flutter create` command.
+Use this Flutter project's folder as your terminal's working directory.

-Simply run this in the command-line from the Flutter project folder.
+Simply run this in the command-line.

 ```bash
 dart run rust_in_flutter:apply_template